-In the practice of law, Constitutional law is a specialized area of law that is concerned with the interpretation, implementation, and amendment of the constitutions of the 50 states as well as the United States Constitution.
-A Constitutional Lawyer has strong understandings of Constitutional rights in the USA and its implications.
+In the practice of law, Constitutional law is a specialized area of law that is concerned with the interpretation, implementation, and amendment of the 50 states’ constitutions and the United States Constitution.
+A Constitutional Lawyer has strong understandings of Constitutional rights in the USA and their implications.

 Know your Constitutional Rights in the USA

 As a citizen of the United States of America, it is imperative that you know your rights and you take a stand if someone violates them.
 The US Bill of Rights is the first 10 Amendments to the Constitution and spells out the rights of Americans concerning the government.

 It protects several rights such as the Freedom of Speech, Press, Religion, and the Right to Petition and Right to Assemble.

 It protects the rights of the people to bear arms for protection & recreation and the right to self-defense.

 It prohibits the government from allowing soldiers to temporarily reside in private homes during peacetime without getting the house owner’s permission.

 The Fourth Amendment to the US Constitution